 The initiative is aimed at future-proofing value chains and helping ensure food security in the long term.

 “We had our first meeting last week in Utrecht, in the Netherlands with stakeholders from across the value chain, and a number of experts in sustainable feed.
 Mike Vellings from aquaculture investment fund, Aquaspark, hosted the meeting,” said Simon Billing, principal sustainability advisor, Forum for the Future, a not for profit group facilitating the Protein Challenge.

 The steering group of the Protein Challenge includes, among others, feed ingredient suppliers Evonik, Volac, Calysta, along with the WWF and retailers like Ahold-Delhaize and Waitrose.

 External experts such as consultancy, Think Step, which helped BASF develop a sustainability tool, and FEFAC policy advisor, Nicolas Martin, also attended last week's workshop.
 “FEFAC has been doing a lot of work in this area, and has data we can leverage,” Billing told us.

 Feed manufacturers are not scrambling to get aboard the alternative protein train just yet, he acknowledged, despite question marks over how sustainable, economically and environmentally, a continued reliance on soy from South America as a feedstock for livestock and farmed fish rations is.

 “There isn’t really a sense of urgency about the alternative protein topic right now in the feed space.
 It is not a burning platform.
 But we want to get the conversation started,” he continued.

 FeedNavigator ran an online webinar evaluating the barriers to growth in alternative feed proteins last October.
-It can be accessed on demand by following this link.

 A survey the Forum for the Future ran found the cost competitiveness of alternative feed proteins is the main barrier to take-up, the lack of tonnage another hurdle.